darginmathi/Test-Editor/README.md

             └── ObjRep_Module_<your_module>_Test.xlsx
     ```

 - **Files -> Open File**
-    > Open an existing TestSuit/ObjectRepository (`.xlsx`) combo
+    > Open an existing TestSuit/ObjectRepository (`.xlsx`) combo.

 - **Files -> New File**
-    > Create New TestSuit/ObjectRepository (`.xlsx`) combo with preset
+    > Create New TestSuit/ObjectRepository (`.xlsx`) combo with preset.

 - Start editing with the intuitive spreadsheet interface
-- Use the multi-tab feature to work on multiple test files simultaneously
+- Use the multi-tab feature to work on multiple test files simultaneously.

+- **Edit -> Generate Test Cases**
+    > Generate steps performed and expected result based on the command, object and value.

 ## Contributing
 We welcome contributions!
 Please feel free to submit pull requests, report bugs, or suggest new features.